 Recording Deer Harvest

-Except for WMA, State Park and NWR hunts requiring hunter check-out of harvested deer, hunters may not remove a deer from the place of kill until the deer harvest record has been permanently marked.
-Hunters may not possess multiple deer harvest records.
-All deer hunters regardless of age or residency must obtain a deer harvest record and must record all deer harvest information.
+Except for WMA, State Park and NWR hunts requiring hunter check-out of harvested deer, hunters may not remove a deer from the place of kill until the deer harvest log has been permanently marked.
+Hunters may not possess multiple deer harvest logs.
+All deer hunters regardless of age or residency must obtain a deer harvest log and must record all deer harvest information.

 Transporting Deer Harvested by Another Hunter